 Things to Know

-• A food court and retail stores are inside the station on the Mezzanine level.
+• A food court and retail stores are inside the station, plus there are places to eat in walking distance.

 • Odd numbered tracks are in the North Concourse (even numbered tracks in the South).